-13. The following list of topics is intended to guide discussions and activities on wholelife compliance assessment within WP.29 and each of its relevant subsidiary bodies.
-The aim is to capture the shared interests and concerns of regulatory authorities, provide the general parameters for the work, and assist with common definitions and guidance within WP.29 and interested stakeholders.

-14. This document seeks to create the framework to help deliver safe, clean and secure vehicles and promote collaboration and communication amongst those involved in their development and oversight.

-15. The following is a list of whole-life compliance principles, having in mind the statement of item 5 of this document.
-It is expected these would form the basis for further development within WP.29 and its subsidiary bodies:

-(a) The relevant aspects of vehicle use need to be considered, including safety, the environment and security;

-(b) In a realistic scenario, and even more with the most evolved technologies, it appears necessary to define provisions for the different stages to ensure whole-life compliance in coordination with the type approval process;

-(c) The opportunities created by new technologies need to be considered to increase the efficiency and reduce the cost of whole-life compliance;

-(d) The whole-life compliance framework shall provide the necessary transparency to facilitate the acceptance of new technologies by the users;

-(e) The stages of whole-life compliance shall be coordinated, whereas their scopes, methods, thresholds and other parameters may differ;

-(f) When necessary, relevant requirements to check the performance of vehicles, systems and components shall be developed according to the corresponding stages of whole-life compliance;

-(g) Contracting Parties shall have the appropriate access to the technical specifications of each individual vehicle and the data needed for objective verification of the performances at any of the stages of the whole-life compliance;
+- 13. The following list of topics is intended to guide discussions and activities on whole-life compliance assessment within WP.29 and each of its relevant subsidiary bodies.
+The aim is to capture the shared interests and concerns of regulatory authorities, provide the general parameters for the work, and assist with common definitions and guidance within WP.29 and interested stakeholders. - 14.
+This document seeks to create the framework to help deliver safe, clean and secure vehicles and promote collaboration and communication amongst those involved in their development and oversight. - 15.
+The following is a list of whole-life compliance principles, having in mind the statement of item 5 of this document.
+It is expected these would form the basis for further development within WP.29 and its subsidiary bodies: - (a) The relevant aspects of vehicle use need to be considered, including safety, the environment and security; - (b) In a realistic scenario, and even more with the most evolved technologies, it appears necessary to define provisions for the different stages to ensure whole-life compliance in coordination with the type approval process; - (c) The opportunities created by new technologies need to be considered to increase the efficiency and reduce the cost of whole-life compliance; - (d) The whole-life compliance framework shall provide the necessary transparency to facilitate the acceptance of new technologies by the users; - (e) The stages of whole-life compliance shall be coordinated, whereas their scopes, methods, thresholds and other parameters may differ; - (f) When necessary, relevant requirements to check the performance of vehicles, systems and components shall be developed according to the corresponding stages of whole-life compliance; - (g) Contracting Parties and the bodies performing an authoritative task under governmental control shall have the appropriate access to the technical specifications of each individual vehicle and the data needed for objective verification of the performances at any of the stages of the whole-life compliance.

+The data and information requested shall be limited to what is necessary to objectively and properly perform the verification tests.
+The general principles of confidentiality and intellectual property (IP) protection shall be respected; and,
-(h) Whole-life compliance shall take advantage of existing and new technologies; and,

-(i) Vehicle design shall allow impartial assessment of whole-life compliance stages.
+- (h) Whole-life compliance shall take advantage of existing and new technologies; and, - $\frac{1}{2}$ (h) Vehicle design shall allow impartial assessment of whole-life compliance stages.